maverick-js/signals/README.md

   $m.set(10); // logs `10` inside effect

-  // Wait a tick so update is applied and effect is run. await tick();
+  // Flush queue synchronously so effect is run.
+  // Otherwise, computations will be batched and run on the microtask queue. tick();

   $b.next((prev) => prev + 5); // logs `15` inside effect

-  // Wait a tick so effect runs last update. await tick();
+  tick();

   // Nothing has changed - no re-compute.
   $y();